wmacmil/LTL-Agda/README.md

 Implementation based off Huth &amp; Ryan's LOGIC IN COMPUTER SCIENCE.
 We are trying stay as close to the source text as possible.

-The two deep embeddings, based of the same syntax (which should be refactored and modularized)
+There are two deep embeddings, based of the same syntax (which should be refactored and modularized) to maximize readibility and miminize code redundancy.

 * LTL.agda : represents paths (infinite series of states) as streams following [the paper](https://ieeexplore.ieee.org/document/8133459)  "An Axiomatization of Linear Temporal Logic in the Calculus of Inductive Constructions", by Solange Coupet-Grimal.
 * LTL-seq.agda : represents paths as functions from natural numbers, taken as the more classically oriented thinker, and possibly intuitive